fo-dicom/fo-dicom/README.md

 * .NET Core 9.0
 * .NET Framework 4.6.2

-Other runtimes that implement .NET Standard 2.0 may work, but be aware that our CI pipeline only tests these platforms (and only on Windows)
+Other runtimes that implement .NET Standard 2.0 may work, but be aware that our CI pipeline only tests these platforms.

 ### Installation
 Easiest is to obtain *fo-dicom* binaries from [NuGet](https://www.nuget.org/packages/fo-dicom/).
-This package reference the core *fo-dicom* assemblies for all Microsoft and Xamarin platforms.
+This package references the core *fo-dicom* assemblies for all Microsoft and Xamarin platforms.

 ### NuGet Packages
 *Valid for version 5.0.0 and later*